-MANAGEMENT CONTROL BONUS POINT FOR GENERIC SCORECARD - 2 POINTS
+MANAGEMENT CONTROL BONUS POINT FOR GENERIC ENTITIES - 2 POINTS

-MEASUREMENT CATEGORY & CRITERIA WEIGHTING POINTS TARGET 2.1 Board participation: Black executive directors as a percentage of all executive directors 1 60% Black female executive directors as a percentage of all executive directors 1 30%
+MEASUREMENT CATEGORY & CRITERIA WEIGHTING POINTS TARGET 2.1 Board participation: Black executive directors as a percentage of all executive directors 1 70% Black female executive directors as a percentage of all executive directors 1 35%

-7.4.
-Recognising that residential estate agencies, Broking and valuation companies do not differentiate various board level participation, these segments therefore commit to achieve the board participation targets in line Code 200A as shown below.
+- 7.4.
+Recognising that residential estate agencies, Broking and valuation companies do not differentiate various board level participation, these segments therefore commit to achieve the board participation targets in line Code 200A as shown below. - 7.5.
+In the Management Control, all entire Property Sector will not be broken down into the 6 demographic sub targets.

-MANAGEMENT CONTROL FOR ESTATE AGENCIES.
-PROPERTY BROKERS, VALUATION COMPANIESSCORECARD - 9 POINTS
+MANAGEMENT CONTROL FOR ESTATE AGENCIES, PROPERTY BROKERS, VALUATION COMPANIES - 9 POINTS

-MANAGEMENT CONTROL INDICATOR WEIGHTING POINTS COMPLIANCE TARGETS Board participation Exercisable voting rights of Black Board members as a percentage of all voting Board members 4 50% Exercisable voting rights of Black Female board members as a percentage of all voting Board members 2 25% Other executive management Black executive management as a percentage of all executive ,management 2 60% Black Female executive management as a percentage of all executive management 1 30%
+MANAGEMENT CONTROL INDICATOR WEIGHTING POINTS COMPLIANCE TARGETS Board participation Exercisable voting rights of Black Board members as a percentage of all voting Board members 4 50% Exercisable voting rights of Black Female board members as a percentage of all voting Board members 2 25% Other executive management Black executive management as a percentage of all executive management 2 60% Black Female executive management as a percentage of all executive management 1 30%

-MANAGEMENT CONTROL BONUS POINTS FOR ESTATE AGENCIES, PROPERTY BROKERING, VALUATION COMPANIES GENERIC SCORECARD - 2 POINTS
+MANAGEMENT CONTROL BONUS POINTS FOR ESTATE AGENCIES, PROPERTY BROKERING, VALUATION COMPANIES - 2 POINTS